Skip to content

 >> c=parcluster

->> c.AdditionalProperties.AdditionalSubmitArgs=['--partition=general --qos=standard --account=PI_UCID --mem-per-cpu=4G --time=2-00:00:00']
+>> c.AdditionalProperties.AdditionalSubmitArgs=['--partition=general --qos=standard --account=$PI_UCID --time=2-00:00:00']

-Replace PI_UCID with the UCID of PI.
+Replace $PI_UCID with the UCID of PI.
 Check the SLURM Documentation for other SLURM parameters.
 To make this persistent between Matlab sessions these arguments need to be saved to the profile.
 In the Matlab window enter:

 >> c.saveProfile